Electric Vehicle Information

 To access and use the ChargePoint stations, download the ChargePoint app and follow instructions to create an account.

-The cost of charging your electric vehicle will be $0.15/kWh and can be covered with a credit card or through the ChargePoint app.
-All vehicles can be left at the charging station for up to four hours.
-After four hours, a $25 charge will be applied to your account.
+The cost of charging your electric vehicle is $0.15/kWh and can be covered with a credit card or through the ChargePoint app.
+All vehicles can be left at the charging station for up to 4 hours & 15 minutes.
+After this time a $25 charge will be applied to your account with a maximum charge of $35.
 Spaces are intended to be a shared community asset and this system helps encourage that shared use.

 To report a combustion engine vehicle parked at the EV charging station, please call the non-emergency police dispatch line at 303-441-4444.